jxtngx/lightning-lab/README.md

 The recommended way for Lightning Lab users to create new repos is with the [use this template](https://github.com/new?template_name=lightning-lab&template_owner=JustinGoheen) button.

-You can find domain specific variations of Lightning Lab on [my wiki](https://justingoheen.github.io/pages/lightninglabs/).

 ## The Structure